 - A leading U.S. specialty mattress manufacturer needed to regain market share by developing an attractive “pull” brand among consumers.
-L.E.K. conducted an in-depth conjoint analysis that gleaned insights and a unique perspective on mattress consumer needs.
+We conducted an in-depth conjoint analysis that gleaned insights and a unique perspective on mattress consumer needs.
 Leveraging this analysis, we worked collaboratively with the client and an ad agency to create a new brand promise, new branding, a new product and a new line structure.
 We modeled the new benefits to dealers in the market, which informed rollout prioritization and channel negotiations for the new product.
 The client was able to develop a new and unique offering that attracted consumers to the brand and helped minimize customer acquisition costs.
+Read more

 - A center-store consumables company needed an actionable growth strategy to turn around its current business, which was losing share to a key competitor and failing to capitalize on high-growth international opportunities.
-L.E.K. determined a series of strategic imperatives for the client to pursue across distribution, product and acquisition priorities, both in the U.S. and internationally.
+We determined a series of strategic imperatives for the client to pursue across distribution, product and acquisition priorities, both in the U.S. and internationally.
 The end result was a series of specific initiatives to carry out the strategic plan, leading to a successful turnaround and an acquisition by a leading branded products company.

 - A leading consumer electronics company was looking for a deep understanding of category and channel dynamics, particularly the growth of digital, to act as the basis for its strategic and business planning.
-L.E.K. conducted primary research across each channel and within each major CE category, from major appliances to televisions, synthesizing existing market data, client insights and new findings to create a detailed model of the market over a three-to-five-year period.
+We conducted primary research across each channel and within each major CE category, from major appliances to televisions, synthesizing existing market data, client insights and new findings to create a detailed model of the market over a three-to-five-year period.
 The resulting understanding of specific winners and losers led to specific implications for where the client should spend time and resources to ensure it was aligned with winning trends.